Suleman-814/Networking_practical_/README.md

 #  Networking Practical

 A collection of **Cisco Packet Tracer (.pkt)** lab files covering essential networking concepts and practical assignments.
-This repository is designed for students, beginners, and anyone preparing for networking practical exams or the CCNA certification.
+This repository is designed for students, beginners, and anyone preparing for networking practical.

 ##  Topics Covered